 Yes, the facts are ugly and unpleasant.
 Yet, discussion is in no way as terror filled as the reality of a child living through this horrific abuse.
 You can turn your head but that does not make the problem go away. (*Child sexual abuse is seldom a one-time occurrence, and lasts an average of 1 to 4 years.)
 These children are suffering as their outcries go ignored on a regular basis.

 As an uninformed and passive society lone individuals attempting to take action are easily silenced.
 However, as individuals working collectively we stand strong, our voices are heard and change happens.
 By making this a discussion a part of our daily topic we give our children their power as we take it away from the predators.

 Once AIDS was not spoken of in public.
 Yet, look at the progress that has been made with that subject!
 I know that we can make the same positive change and course of action in the area of crimes against children.

 - Speak out when you hear inaccurate information about statistics or any other facts.

 - Speak out when you suspect a child is being abused.
 Make a Police Report too.

 - Follow up-The information you receive will be limited but you have a right to know if action was taken.

 - Speak out when someone tells you they think a child is being abused.

-- (Keep contact numbers to report on hand)
+- Keep contact numbers to report on hand for others.